Master Services Agreement (MSA)

 13.2 Customer will defend and indemnify Provider from third-party claims arising from Customer Data, Customer misuse of the Services, or AUP violations.

-13.3 Mutual Indemnity for Confidentiality and Privacy.
-Each party will defend and indemnify the other party and its affiliates from third-party claims and resulting damages, costs, and reasonable attorneys’ fees to the extent arising from the indemnifying party’s breach of its confidentiality obligations under Section 9, violation of applicable privacy or data protection laws, or violation of the AUP.
+Each party will defend and indemnify the other party and its affiliates from third-party claims and resulting damages, costs, and reasonable attorneys’ fees to the extent arising from the indemnifying party’s breach of Section 9 (Confidentiality), violation of applicable privacy or data protection laws, or violation of the AUP.
 The indemnified party will promptly notify the indemnifying party and provide reasonable cooperation; failure to give prompt notice relieves obligations only to the extent of actual prejudice.

 14. Compliance and Industry Obligations